 Get some sleep

 Our cognitive functions can also be affected by sleep deprivation, so you could say that this is quite an important topic.
+A few small lifestyle adjustments can make a difference.
+We are by no means experts but we thought we would share some of the everyday strategies we find help us to nod off and stay in the land of nod:

 - Do your best to go to bed and get up at roughly the same time each day in an effort to programme your body into a sleep routine.